 5. In the next page, merchants are asked to select the jurisdictions where they have indirect tax (e.g. sales tax, GST and VAT) obligations.

 Note that some areas may have subjurisdiction-level settings for merchants to select.
-For example, in Alaska, merchants have the ability to edit Nexus in certain counties, cities, and districts within the state of Alaska by clicking on the pencil icon (note that for Alaska, there is no state-wise tax, so merchants can click on the pencil icon next to Alaska to directly register for state-administered jurisdictions):
+For example, in Alaska, merchants have the ability to edit Nexus in certain counties, cities, and districts within the state of Alaska by clicking on the pencil icon (note that for Alaska, there is no state-wide tax, so merchants can click on the pencil icon next to Alaska to directly register for state-administered jurisdictions):

 Merchants are ultimately responsible for correctly identifying their filing obligations in the Tax Settings.
 Do not supply indirect tax registration information in areas where you do not believe indirect tax applies to your sales on Wish.com.
 For the purpose of this example, let’s select “California”.
 Click “Continue”.